Promoting the Welfare of Children and Adults

 Tottenham Hotspur is an organisation committed to safeguarding children and adults at risk.

-The Club is also committed to equality and to stopping bullying and discrimination in all its forms and supports awareness raising campaigns such as:
+The Club is also committed to equality, putting an end to bullying and discrimination in all it’s forms and supporting awareness campaigns such as:

 – Kick It Out (equality)